ClusterLabs/PAF/fencing.md

 Fencing is the ability to isolate a node from the cluster.
 It can be done in various way:

-  * I/O fencing: interrupt network access, SAN access through Fibre channel, etc.
+- I/O fencing (aka. resource fencing): interrupt network access, SAN access through Fibre channel, etc.
-  * Power fencing: using an UPS, PDU, embeded IPMI
+- Power fencing: using an UPS, PDU, embeded IPMI

 With the advent of virtualization, we could add another kind of fencing where the VM asks the hypervisor to force-shutdown one of its relatives.